-WHO Statement on the Meeting of the International Health Regulations Emergency Committee Regarding the 2014 Ebola Outbreak in West Africa
+Statement on the 1st meeting of the IHR Emergency Committee on the 2014 Ebola outbreak in West Africa

 The first meeting of the Emergency Committee convened by the Director-General under the International Health Regulations (2005) [IHR (2005)] regarding the 2014 Ebola Virus Disease (EVD, or “Ebola”) outbreak in West Africa was held by teleconference on Wednesday, 6 August 2014 from 13:00 to 17:30 and on Thursday, 7 August 2014 from 13:00 to 18:30 Geneva time (CET).

 Members and advisors of the Emergency Committee met by teleconference on both days of the meeting1.
 The following IHR (2005) States Parties participated in the informational session of the meeting on Wednesday, 6 August 2014: Guinea, Liberia, Sierra Leone, and Nigeria.

 During the informational session, the WHO Secretariat provided an update on and assessment of the Ebola outbreak in West Africa.
 The above-referenced States Parties presented on recent developments in their countries, including measures taken to implement rapid control strategies, and existing gaps and challenges in the outbreak response.

 After discussion and deliberation on the information provided, the Committee advised that: